bertrik/radio_gateway_rpi/README.md

 - digital I/O pin 12    MISO
 - digital I/O pin 13    SCK

-Then connect the Arduino to the RPI:
+Then connect the Arduino to the Linux system.
+Here's the pin layout for a Raspberry Pi but you can, of course, use a serial-to-usb adapter to connect the Arduino to your linux system as well.:
 Arduino                 RPI
 - 3,3V                  3,3V [1]
 - GND                   GND  [6]
 - TX                    RX   [10]
 - RX                    TX   [8]

-The code from RPI/ can be run on the raspberry pi.
+The code from Linux/ can be run on the Linux system.
 Run "make" to build things.

 	rgr_beacon /dev/ttyAMA0 "Hello, this is dog."
 5